If you don’t want to face the steep learning curve of Adobe Photoshop but you still want to conjure up some imaging magic, you need to look elsewhere.

 Instead of just inserting an image, you can stylize it a bit by introducing soft edges to the picture.
 It gives the appearance of the image slowly fading into the background of the page.

-1. Insert your picture.
-You can select the Soft Edge Rectangle under Picture Styles.
+Insert your picture by selecting the Soft Edge Rectangle under Picture Styles.

-1. Insert an image in a document.
-The Remove Background feature is a part of the Picture Tools Ribbon menu.
+The Remove Background feature is a part of the Picture Tools menu.

 Use “Layers” In Word

 No, image editing on Word isn’t as advanced as Photoshop when it comes to layers.
 But there is a workaround.
 Word has an option called – In Front of Text.
-You can find it under Picture Tools – Warp Text.
+You can find it under Picture Tools > Wrap Text.

-2. Now, you can use different color effects (e.g. change color saturation or recolor) and/or Artistic effects to the bottom image and create interesting combinations.
-For instance, you can recolor the bottom image to sepia, while keeping the colored cabana on top.
+Now, you can use different color effects (e.g. change color saturation or recolor) and/or Artistic effects to the bottom image and create interesting combinations.
+For instance, you can recolor the bottom image to sepia, while keeping the colored image on top.

 Not A Replacement But A Handy Stand-In

-As these tips demonstrate, Word 2010 has enough image editing juice now to reduce the dependency on an external image editor.
-Word 2013 promises more with expanded photo management features.
 Do you know an amazing image editing feat which one can perform on MS Word?
-Share with us.
+Share them with us.